Skip to Main Content

 Frequently asked questions

-• Every lender sets its own requirements, and some lenders focus on people with less-than-perfect credit.
+• Every lender sets its own business loan requirements, and some lenders focus on people with less-than-perfect credit.
 That means it generally isn’t too hard to get a business loan unless you have very bad credit or your company is quite new.
 In those situations, you may have trouble finding a loan and almost certainly have to offer a personal guarantee.
 If you find yourself in that spot, try working with a lender that you already have a relationship with, such as a bank you have accounts with.
 Or apply for a type of loan specifically aimed at borrowers with bad credit.

 • Common documents you may need to have ready before applying include a business plan, bank statements, personal and business tax statements, business formation documents, licenses and permits, a current list of accounts receivable, a list of current debts and projected financial statements for the next year.
 You’ll also need to submit personal identification and your Social Security number.